What language is spoken in Corsica?

 The Corsican language and the interest in mutual understanding with Italian

 You understand that speaking French is the best way to communicate in Corsica.
 However, a significant part of the local population also speaks his original language.
 For some, it is even still a mother tongue.
-Get out of the tourist zones, make your way to rural Corsica or some old streets of the cities and you will hear some Corsica speaking.
+Get out of the tourist zones, make your way to rural Corsica or some old streets of the cities, and you will hear some Corsicans speaking.

 The Corsican language belongs to the Romance family.
 It has a lot in common with the official Italian but is however a language of its own.
-The way we pronounce some words, written identically though, can be radically different.
-But despite those differences, knowing a bit of Italian can literally change your travel experience in Corsica.
+The way we pronounce some words, sometimes written identically, can be radically different.
+But despite those differences, knowing a bit of Italian can change your travel experience in Corsica.

 The final say